OnderCampos/pushtest/libraries_and_dependencies.md

-## **flask**
- - Flask is a micro web framework for Python.
-  - `pip install flask`
-## **seaborn**
- - Seaborn is a data visualization library based on Matplotlib.
-  - `pip install seaborn`
-## **collections**
- - Collections is a module that implements specialized container datatypes.
-  - `No installation required.
-It is a built-in module.`
-## **json**
- - JSON (JavaScript Object Notation) is a lightweight data interchange format.
-  - `No installation required.
-It is a built-in module.`
 ## **numpy**
- - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+ - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions.
   - `pip install numpy`
+## **pandas**
+ - Pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and data manipulation library built on top of the Python programming language.
+  - `pip install pandas`
+## **json**
+ - JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write and is easy for machines to parse and generate.
+  - `No installation required.`
+## **Flask**
+ - Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+  - `pip install flask`
+## **datetime**
+ - The datetime module supplies classes for working with dates and times.
+  - `No installation required.`
+## **logging**
+ - The logging module defines functions and classes which implement a flexible event logging system for applications and libraries.
+  - `No installation required.`
+## **scipy**
+ - SciPy is a library used in scientific computing and technical computing in Python.
+SciPy contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers, and other tasks common in science and engineering.
+  - `pip install scipy`
+## **os**
+ - The os module provides a portable way of using operating system dependent functionality.
+  - `No installation required.`
 ## **sklearn**
- - Scikit-Learn is a library for machine learning in Python.
+ - Scikit-learn is a free software machine learning library for Python programming language.
   - `pip install scikit-learn`
+## **sys**
+ - The sys module provides information about constants, functions and methods of the Python interpreter.
+  - `No installation required.`
+## **matplotlib**
+ - Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+  - `pip install matplotlib`
+## **seaborn**
+ - Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
+  - `pip install seaborn`
+## **csv**
+ - The csv module implements classes to read and write tabular data in CSV format.
+  - `No installation required.`
+## **re**
+ - The re module provides support for regular expressions in Python.
+  - `No installation required.`
 ## **math**
- - Math is a module that provides mathematical functions.
+ - The math module provides mathematical functions.
-  - `No installation required.
-It is a built-in module.`
+  - `No installation required.`
 ## **sqlalchemy**
- - SQLAlchemy is an SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+ - SQLAlchemy is an open-source SQL toolkit and object-relational mapper for the Python programming language.
   - `pip install sqlalchemy`
-## **os**
- - OS is a module that provides a way of using operating system dependent functionality.
-  - `No installation required.
-It is a built-in module.`
 ## **requests**
  - Requests is a simple HTTP library for Python.
   - `pip install requests`
 ## **itertools**
- - Itertools is a module that provides various functions that work on iterators to produce complex iterators.
-  - `No installation required.
-It is a built-in module.`
-## **sys**
- - Sys is a module that provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
-  - `No installation required.
-It is a built-in module.`
-## **matplotlib**
- - Matplotlib is a plotting library for Python.
-  - `pip install matplotlib`
-## **datetime**
- - Datetime is a module that supplies classes for working with dates and times.
-  - `No installation required.
-It is a built-in module.`
-## **csv**
- - CSV is a module that provides classes for reading and writing data to CSV files.
-  - `No installation required.
-It is a built-in module.`
-## **scipy**
- - Scipy is a library used for scientific and technical computing in Python.
-  - `pip install scipy`
-## **pandas**
- - Pandas is a fast, powerful, and flexible open-source data analysis and manipulation library for Python.
-  - `pip install pandas`
-## **re**
- - Re is a module that provides regular expression matching operations similar to those found in Perl.
+ - The itertools module provides a set of fast, memory-efficient tools for creating iterators.
-  - `No installation required.
-It is a built-in module.`
+  - `No installation required.`